 Traffic in Kelowna

 For a city its size, Kelowna appears to have more than the anticipated amount of traffic issues, but most of the problems occur during the height of the morning and evening commutes.
-In particular, Harvey Avenue, Glenmore Drive, Lakeshore Road, and the William B. Bennett bridge can be troublesome for those commuting to and from the downtown from outlying neighborhoods.
+In particular, Harvey Avenue, Glenmore Drive, Lakeshore Road, and the William B. Bennett bridge can be troublesome for those commuting to and from the downtown from outlying neighbourhoods.

 Despite this, the average commute time for Kelowna drivers—19.8 minutes—is about seven minutes shorter than the average Canadian's commute.
 Kelowna actually has shorter than average commute times than other metro areas in the province.
 Commute times for residents of Kelowna are nearly six minutes shorter than the average British Columbia commute of 25.9 minutes.